apache/buildstream/HACKING.rst

 ----------------------------
 When adding a dependency to BuildStream, it's important to update the setup.py accordingly.

-When adding data files which need to be discovered at runtime by BuildStream, it's important update setup.py accordingly.
+When adding data files which need to be discovered at runtime by BuildStream, update setup.py accordingly.

-When adding data files for the purpose of docs or tests, or anything that is not covered by setup.py, it's important to update the MANIFEST.in accordingly.
+When adding data files for the purpose of docs or tests, or anything that is not covered by setup.py, update the MANIFEST.in accordingly.

 At any time, running the following command to create a source distribution should result in creating a tarball which contains everything we want it to include::